 Rue du Faubourg Saint Honore

-The Rue Neuve-Saint-Honoré was re-named Rue du Faubourg Saint Honore in 1702 when the faubourg became an official suburb of Paris.
+The Rue Neuve-Saint-Honoré was re-named Rue du Faubourg Saint Honore in 1702 when the surrounding district became an official suburb of Paris or faubourg.

 Many of these mansions are now listed.